Country Guide: Iceland

 - Insurance certificate

-- Persons entering Iceland intending to live in the country for a year or less for employment, study or travel may import a vehicle registered abroad without paying duty or import charges, provided that the following conditions are met:
+- Owners of the goods entering Iceland intending to live in the country for a year or less for employment, study, or travel may import a vehicle registered abroad without paying duty or import charges, provided that the following conditions are met:

-- The importer is or has been domiciled abroad.
+- The owner of the goods is or has been domiciled abroad.

-- The vehicle is intended for personal use of the importer and his family members and others traveling with him and are domiciled abroad.
+- The vehicle is intended for personal use of the owner of the goods and his family members and others traveling with him and are domiciled abroad.

-- The vehicle is imported or purchased new and unregistered within 1 month from the arrival of the shipper to the country for a temporary stay.
+- The vehicle is imported or purchased new and unregistered within 1 month from the arrival of the owner of the goods to the country for a temporary stay.

 - The vehicle will not be used for any kind of transportation of people or goods in return for payment.

-- The vehicle is exported when the importer leaves the country within 1 year from his arrival here.
+- The vehicle is exported when the owner of the goods leaves the country within 12 months from his arrival here.

-- Customs may request the Letter of Employment or other documentation proving that the shipper is intending to stay is Iceland temporarily.
+- Customs may request the letter of employment or other documentation proving that the owner of the goods is intending to stay is Iceland temporarily.

-- If the shipper takes up permanent residence or residence longer than a period of 1 year, the conditions for temporary duty-free import no longer apply; the shipper may be required to pay duties or taxes or the vehicle be exported out of the country
+- If the owner of the goods takes up permanent residence or residence longer than a period of 12 months, the conditions for temporary duty-free import no longer apply; the owner of the goods may be required to pay duties or taxes or the vehicle be exported out of the country.

 - All pets are subject to examination upon arrival and a quarantine period of 4 weeks.

-- The importation of dogs and cats is prohibited unless a special Import Permit is obtained by the Ministry of Agriculture, which is valid for 1 year.
+- The importation of dogs and cats is prohibited unless a special import permit is obtained by the Ministry of Agriculture, which is valid for 12 months.

 - Pets must be microchipped with a 15-digit ISO pet microchip and vaccinated at least 30 days but not more than 12 months prior to entry.